 Neil is an experienced private client lawyer, with a particular specialism in trust and estate disputes.
 He advises individuals, families, charities and trustees about the validity of Wills and trust documents, undue influence, financial provision, mental capacity, interpretation and related matters.
 Neil has wide experience of negotiation, mediation and litigation, having conducted cases in the Family and Chancery Divisions of the High Court, the Court of Appeal and the Court of Protection.
-He also maintains a non-contentious practice advising clients on Wills, inheritance tax and the administration of complex UK and international estates and trusts.
+He also maintains a non-contentious practice advising clients on wills, inheritance tax and the administration of complex UK and international estates and trusts.

-Examples of experience include advising:
+Examples of experience include:

 - Acting as independent administrator in a high-value international estate which was subject to a claim by the deceased’s widow for additional financial provision

 - Advising a solicitor in relation to an opposed application to be made deputy for a wealthy former client.
 The matter was hostile but a negotiation was reached, and litigation was avoided

 - Advising the main beneficiary of a valuable estate where the professional executor was failing to administer the estate.
 Following negotiations, the executor agreed to stand aside and allow another solicitor to deal with the administration of the estate

 - Advising a property developer in relation to a dispute with an executor over the exercise of pre-emption rights over a substantial London property.